-Requests for an extension to the USMLE Step 1 LOA will only be considered in cases of documented serious medical and/or family emergency.
-USMLE Step 1 LOA students experiencing such an emergency should schedule an appointment with the relevant Associate Dean for Academic Affairs in Sint Maarten or Preston.
+Requests for an additional USMLE Step 1 LOA will only be considered in cases of documented serious medical and/or family emergency or academic issue.
+USMLE Step 1 LOA students experiencing such an emergency or issue should schedule an appointment with the Associate Dean of Academic Affairs, Clinical Sciences.
 These situations are reviewed on a case-by-case basis and approval is not guaranteed.

-On rare occasions, students may need to request a second extension of their Step 1 LOA using the same process as for the first extension.
+On rare occasions, students may need to request an additional Step 1 LOA using the same process as for the second LOA.
 If their original USMLE Step 1 permit expires, they will need to purchase another one.
 Students will be wholly responsible for the permit costs.

-Those students who do not pass the USMLE Step 1 on their first attempt will receive a letter of warning and will be referred to the Associate Dean of Academic Affairs.
-Those students and the Dean will work jointly to develop an academic plan for the USMLE Step 1 examination for a second time, and the student must take a second academic leave for an additional semester.
-If a student fails the USMLE Step 1 for a second time, they will be academically dismissed and may be eligible to appeal to the Appeal Committee.
-Should they be reinstated, a third academic leave may be required.
-Under no circumstances can a student take more than three academic leaves.
+Those students who do not pass the USMLE Step 1 on their first attempt will receive a letter of warning and will be referred to the Associate Dean of Academic Affairs, Clinical Sciences.
+Those students and the Dean will work jointly to develop an academic plan for the USMLE Step 1 examination for an additional attempt, and the student must take an additional academic leave for an additional semester.
+If a student fails the USMLE Step 1 for a third time, they will be academically dismissed and may be eligible to appeal to the Appeal Committee.
+Should they be reinstated, a third or fourth academic leave may be required.
+A fourth leave of absence is only granted by the Appeal Committee or at the sole discretion of the Associate Dean of Academic Affairs, Clinical Sciences.
+Under no circumstances can a student take more than four consecutive academic leaves.
+Taking additional leaves may affect a student's max timeframe.
+Students should refer to the Satisfactory Academic Progress (SAP) policy for additional information.